aquagarced/rosette/README.md

 [![Tests](https://github.com/emina/rosette/workflows/Tests/badge.svg)](https://github.com/emina/rosette/actions?query=workflow%3ATests)

 [Rosette](http://emina.github.io/rosette/) is a solver-aided programming language that extends [Racket](http://racket-lang.org) with language constructs for program synthesis, verification, and more.
 This repository includes the source code for Rosette, as well as several example solver-aided DSLs.

-## Installing Rosette

-The easiest way to install Rosette is from Racket's package manager:

-* Download and install Racket 8.1 or later from http://racket-lang.org

-* Use Racket's `raco` tool to install Rosette:

-  `$ raco pkg install rosette`

 ### Installing from source

-Alternatively, you can install Rosette from source:

 * Download and install Racket 8.1 or later from http://racket-lang.org